Bugum Chugu: Traditional Origin Story

 The king quickly assembled his warriors and told them what had transpired.
 The warriors were instructed to look for the son.
 Because it was at night and dark, the people lit torches in search of him.
 Finally they found him under a tree deeply asleep.
 They sent him to his parents who were desperately waiting for his arrival.
 The parents thought that the tree stole the child and hid him.
 They therefore considered the tree an evil tree and threw the torches they were carrying on that tree and shamed it.
 The community at that time regarded that particular tree as an evil tree and many feared it.
 The king decreed that the event should be marked yearly to commemorate the event.
 Every year they assembled in front of the king's palace to celebrate the festival.
 When they set fire, the king or the chief used to be the first to lite the fire with his torch.
 The chief did not go far and dropped his torch and returned home.
 The people continued the practice and used to go to the evil tree and threw their torches on it.
-While marching to the evil tree, they played and danced ziem, a dance for the tindaamba 'land priests'.
-The people used to and still dress as warriors when celebrating Bugum Chugu in Dagbon.
+While marching to the evil tree, they played and danced "ziem," a dance for the tindaamba 'land priests'.
+The people used to and still dress as warriors when celebrating Buɣim Chugu in Dagbon.

 Islamic Origin Story

 An alternate origin story of the festival states that it dates back to the time the Prophet Noah landed his Ark on Mount Arafat.
 According to this tradition, when the Ark of Noah landed at the end of the floods the passengers lit torches to 1) find their way around and 2) to find the son of prophet Noah who failed to enter the Ark when it set out with the believers.
-To buttress this claim of the origin of the Bugum Festival, some Muslim Dagombas further claim that they are descendants of the Aad, a prehistoric Arab tribe that succeeded Noah and his people.
+To buttress this claim of the origin of the Buɣim Festival, some Muslim Dagombas further claim that they are descendants of the Aad, a prehistoric Arab tribe that succeeded Noah and his people.

 This version of the festival's origin is problematic for several reasons.
 First, such a festival is not celebrated by the Muslim world.
 Second, the Mamprusi who are related to the Dagomba through their common ancestor Naa Gbewa believe in the traditional story.
 Finally, Dagbamba (Dagomba) do not originate from Aad and had nothing to do with Arabs.
 Dagbani is a Gur language and all tribes who celebrate the festivals are Gur: Mamprusi, Nanumba, Gonja, Waala and Chakosi/Anufo.
 One may argue that because they are among the Gur people that they adopted the festival.